 As the period of self isolation dragged on, a real in-person meeting was still impossible, so Dom met up with John Snelsononline to hear about two forgotten musicals set on the streets and nightclubs of Soho.
 The Crooked Mileran for 160 performances at the Cambridge Theatre in 1959-60 and Ace of Clubs also ran at the Cambridge, for 211 performances in 1950.

 The Crooked Mile consolidated the UK career of Millicent Martin.
 Here is some publicity material from the show.

 Ace of Clubs was written by Noel Coward, the MD was Mantovani and Graham Payn & Pat Kirkwood starred.
-Allegedly, Pat Kirkwood allegedly had an alleged affair with Prince Philip, allegedly.
-Allegedly.
+Pat Kirkwooddid not have an affair with Prince Philip.
+Nope.
+No way.
+Definitely not.
 Graham Payn was Noel Coward's long-term partner.
 Here's some publicity material from the show.

 The Crooked Mile was based on Peter Wildeblood's novel "West End People".
 I can't afford it so have put it on my list for Santa.

 We have another podcast coming out!
 Starting in March, a series of screenings and Q&As will take place at the Kino Cinema in Bermondsey which will be magically turned into a podcast a few days after each one.
 Follow the podcast atKinoQuickies.com, follow us on Twitter and we'd love to have you come to a screening.
 All you have to do is buy a ticket.